awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 ## Copy from Avro Examples<a name="r_COPY_command_examples-copy-from-avro"></a>

-In the following examples, you will load the CATEGORY table with the following data\.
+In the following examples, you load the CATEGORY table with the following data\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/dg/r_COPY_command_examples.html)